 As the California heat wave temperatures rise, power outages can become frequent because of faults and system overloading.
 In hot weather, the demand for power becomes higher as everyone is using air conditioning and other appliances more frequently.
 So, you have to prepare for power outages as well.
 Follow these steps to reduce the load on the grid and also manage the power outage when it occurs.

-2. Invest in alternative power sources like generators.
-We recommend Jackery solar generators to power your home in case of an outage.
-These generators are noise-free, toxic emissions-free, economical, and very environmentally friendly.
+Invest in alternative power sources like Jackery Solar Generators to power your home in case of an outage.
+These generators are noise-free, toxic emissions-free, and environmentally friendly.
 They work on solar energy; hence, there is no fuel cost.

 Jackery Solar Generators for Emergencies